bgirardot/odm_vagrant/README.md

   vagrant up
   vagrant ssh
   ```
+In Windows you will have the vodm_data directory, in the GNU/Linux environment used below, that directory will be called vagrant_data<br>
 You have now installed, launched and logged in to an Ubuntu GNU/Linux OS on your Windows machine.
 The following commands are all standard Ubuntu GNU/Linux commands.

 9. Clone the sample imagery repository https://github.com/OpenDroneMap/odm_data.git